fluxninja/aperture/docs/content/tutorials/flow-control/classification/graphql-rate-limiting.md

 `userID` in Rego source to `user_id` flow label, effectively creating a label `user_id:1`.
-This label is used by the [`RateLimiter`](/concepts/flow-control/components/rate-limiter.md) component in the policy to limit the `createTodo` mutation query to 10 requests/second for each `userID`.
+This label is used by the [`RateLimiter`](/concepts/flow-control/components/rate-limiter.md) component in the policy to limit the `createTodo` mutation query to `10 requests/second` for each `userID`.

 ### Playground

-The traffic generator for this example is configured to generate 50 requests per second for 2 minutes.
-When the above policy is loaded in the playground, it can be observed that no more than 10 requests are accepted at any given time, and the rest of the requests are rejected.
+In this example, the traffic generator is configured to generate `50 requests/second` for 2-minutes.
+When loading the above policy in the playground, you can observe that it accepts no more than `10 requests/second` at any given time, and rejects the rest of the requests.

 <Zoom>